Integrating the Expected Future in Load Forecasts with Contextually Enhanced Transformer Models: Integration of the Expected Future across Electrical Energy Domains

-These improvements highlight the substantial advantage of integrating \textit{expected future} contexts into the forecasting process, as further detailed in Table \ref{tab:ablations}.
+These improvements highlight the substantial advantage of integrating \textit{expected future} contexts into the forecasting process, as further detailed in the ablation experiments in Table \ref{tab:ablations_railway} and Table \ref{tab:ablations_building} of the supplementary material.

-\textbf{Day-ahead load forecasting in railway traction networks:} The \textit{Railway} datasets provide comprehensive contextual information crucial for forecasting loads in railway transport.
-This information includes operational planning data such as estimated gross-ton kilometres, timetable information for both freight and passenger transport, and weather data, as illustrated in Figure \ref{fig:visual_abstract}.
-We categorize our analysis into two setups based on data from two distinct operational planning models.
+\textbf{Day-ahead load forecasting in railway traction networks:} For railway grid forecasting, we categorize our analysis into two setups based on data from two distinct operational planning models.
 The \textit{Railway-agg} dataset aggregates national-level data, while the \textit{Railway} dataset offers a more granular perspective with detailed data from four separate geographic regions.
 Both datasets are utilized to forecast the total grid load.
-We refer to the respective test sets as "Test-Small-Agg" and "Test-Large".
-Since the \textit{Railway} test set ("Test-Large") encompasses the time period of the smaller \textit{Railway-agg} test set, we additionally evaluate the performance of models trained on \textit{Railway} on the \textit{Railway-agg} testing set (Test-Small) for a direct comparison.
 Our analyses across all evaluated datasets clearly demonstrate that our contextually enhanced transformers consistently outperform all baseline methods, including all versions of the transformers without the proposed extension.
-Detailed performance metrics of the forecasting models on the \textit{Railway} and \textit{Railway-agg} datasets are presented in Table \ref{tab:baseline_methods}.
+Detailed performance metrics of the forecasting models on the \textit{Railway} and \textit{Railway-agg} datasets are presented in Table \ref{tab:main_text_baseline_methods}.
+The contextually enhanced CE-STF stands out as the top-performing model across both datasets, notably achieving the lowest NMAE of \textbf{3.09} (megawatts normalized by the mean of the data set) and NRMSE of \textbf{3.95}.
+In contrast, the performance of the state of the art multi-step linear models such as DLinear and TiDE lags behind, with NMAEs of \textbf{4.28} and \textbf{4.29} , respectively.
+We identified conventional linear regression (\textbf{3.85} NMAE) and CatBoost (\textbf{3.67} NMAE) as the best performing baseline models.
+However, CE-STF surpasses CatBoost, achieving a \textbf{15.8\%} improvement in MAE.
+CE-STF also outperforms the existing conventional linear regression model (EUB) that is currently in production.